winnipegcompsci/backtothefutures/README.md

 Scenario 2:::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::
 Price goes up to $105.00.
 The OKCoin position would be up 10 BTC.
-The 796 Position would be wiped out.
-Net gain is 6 BTC.
-The 796.com position needs to be re-opened at 105$
+The 796 Position needs to be re-opened at 105$

 Scenario 3:::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::
 Price goes down to $98.00.